TEALSK12/introduction-to-computer-science/lesson_23.md

 Students will be able to...

-- Ask for and receive user input in a SNAP program
+- Ask for and receive user input in a Snap! program
-- Use simple conditional (if and if-else) blocks to alter control flow in a SNAP program
+- Use simple conditional (if and if-else) blocks to alter control flow in a Snap! program

 ## Materials/Preparation